 15. Candolim Beach

-Candolim is a soft sandy beach, and a host to Sunburn, India’s biggest electronic music festival.
+Candolim is a soft sandy beach, and a host of Sunburn, India’s biggest electronic music festival.
 It is one of the popular places to visit in Goa.
 Spanned over 3 days, the festival offers multiple stages with music artists performing simultaneously.
 Thousands of patrons, domestic and international come forth to attend this event.

 16. Cansaulim Beach